 The American Diabetes Association (ADA) offers these guidelines for reducing your risk of developing diabetes:

 If you want to change your eating habits, ask your doctor for a referral to a registered dietician.
 A dietician can help you create an individualized eating plan that includes all of the nutrients your body needs.

-Medicines commonly used to treat type 2 diabetes may also be prescribed to prevent the condition in people who are at high risk.
-Examples of of these medicines include:
+Medications commonly used to treat type 2 diabetes may also be prescribed to prevent the condition in people who are at high risk.
+Examples of these medications include: